IVRPowers/blog/content/post/customerengagement/how-to-improve-your-pbx-with-conversational-ai.md

 ###	 DTMF Menus.

 Most PBX use touch tone menus to select departments, services or key an extension.
-Of course, everybody knows to press a key but it’s not really confortable to do with hand free, driving or when you don’t find your option…
+Of course, everybody may knows how to press a key, but it’s not really confortable to do with hands free, driving or when you don’t get the right option…

-###	Recording a Voicemail.
+###	Record a Voicemail.

-When an extension is not answering or out of time, your PBX system will probably generate a voicemail and hangup.
-It’s a frustrating siutation for users to leave a message without any more interacction with a company.
+When an extension is not answering or is out of time, your PBX system will probably generate a voicemail and hangup.
+It’s a very frustrating scenario for many users to leave a message without any chance to interact or get feedback.

 ###	 Call Queuing (Waiting On Hold).